 Later on, I discovered that many more clients were ready to pay me the high rates I wanted as long as I delivered quality work.
 As a freelancer, one ought to set a price for their services and stick to it.
 The right clients will have no problem paying.
 I would have made more money back then if I were decisive about my pay.

 My first few months of freelancing were hard because I didn’t have a schedule to follow.
 Meeting deadlines was impossible, and I ended up disappointing some of my valuable clients.
 The thing about freelancing is that one has to manage their own time.
-It can be tricky, especially when working from home, where there is a plethora of distractions.
+It can be tricky, especially when working from home, where there are a plethora of distractions.
 One of them can be eye strain, as after a while your eyes get tired and you need to look away constantly, causing a distraction, it would then be best to look at blue light glasses, (go here for more information) to help reduce this interruption as well as promote eye health.

 Creating a schedule allows a freelancer to plan ahead, depending on upcoming deadlines.
 It also helps an individual keep distractions at bay and balance work and personal life.
 Once I started creating daily schedules, I finish all my work on time, and my clients are always happy.

 Networking has allowed me to grow tremendously as a freelancer.
 Through it, I have learned many things happening in the freelancing industry.
 It has also helped me land some pretty rewarding gigs.
 It is why I recommend it to all freelancers who want to make it big.